Explore the fascinating temples of historic Angkor before a relaxing week at the beach on Phu Quoc Island.

 Deluxe Villa Garden View

-The villas are more spacious than the rooms at 50m2 including a large private terrace.
+The villas are more spacious than the rooms at 50 sq m including a large private terrace.
 They are set in single storey blocks of three villas in among the gardens.

 Amenities are the same as the Garden and Seaview Rooms but the villas benefit from a separate bathtub and shower and can also connect with an adjacent villa for families.

 La Veranda Suite Villa

-There are six La Veranda Suite Villas; three have a direct beachfront location, whilst the other 3 have a seaview but all have a private terrace.
+There are six La Veranda Suite Villas; three have a direct beachfront location, whilst the other three have a seaview but all have a private terrace.

 They have a separate bathtub and shower as well as four-poster beds.
 Connecting rooms are also available.